Dirac Operators, Dirac Cohomology and Unitarity for $A(m\vert n)$: Introduction

-Next, we analyze the relationship between Dirac cohomology and Kostant's cohomology.
-The requirement that the Dirac operator be anti-selfadjoint uniquely determines the choice of a positive system on $\odd$.
-However, this choice introduces a challenge: Kostant's cohomology is naturally a module only over the maximal compact subalgebra $\kk$ of the real form of $\gg$.
+Next, we relate Dirac cohomology to Kostant's cohomology.
+The selfadjointness condition for the Dirac operator fixes a positive system on $\odd$.
+As a consequence, Kostant's cohomology is naturally defined only as a module over the maximal compact subalgebra $\kk$ of the even part of the chosen real form.
+In this setting, we obtain the following comparison theorem which is Theorem~\ref{Injection} in the main text.